systemjs/systemjs/docs/resolution-algorithm.md

 ##### 2.12.8 VALIDATE_PACKAGE_MAP(mapMatch, mapValue)

-> We disallow recursive relative package map of the form "./x" -> "./x/y" by throwing an error in these cases.
+> We disallow recursive package map of the form "x" - > "x/y"
+  by throwing an error in these cases.
 We also disallow "." as a key in map config.

 1. If _mapMatch_ is equal to the string _"."_ then,
   1. Throw a new _Error_
-1. If _mapMatch_ starts with the string _"./"_ and does not end with the string _"/"_ then,
+1. If _mapMatch_ does not end with the string _"/"_ then,
   1. If _mapValue_ is equal to the string _mapMatch_ then,
     1. Throw a new _Error_
   1. If _mapValue[mapMatch.length]_ is equal to _"/"_ then,